Search IMG Library

 As an overseas doctor, arranging both a Tier 2 visa and dependent visa can be challenging.

-If you are intending to relocate with dependants you may be concerned as to whether you can bring your family with you, and at what stage this is possible?
+If you are intending to relocate with dependents you may be concerned as to whether you can bring your family with you, and at what stage this is possible?
 In this blog we outline the UK legislation rules in relation to your entry on a Tier 2 Visa, considering the following:

 Tier 2 Dependant Visa